-When selecting an information and communication technology to support one or the other interaction topology, there are a number of obvious choices that can be made: for a private communication between two people, telephone is an obvious choice when these two people cannot meet physically.
-When one person wants to address many people at the same time that are dispersed over a large geographic area, broadcasting via radio or TV may be an appropriate means.
-Whenever there is a large number of people involved groupware systems or news groups and billboards can be a solution.
+4 Note also that wired network service providers (Dial In or ADSL) deploy their services on the basis of a similar contention rate, comparable to the rates given here, otherwise their service offer would become too expensive. these two people cannot meet physically.
+When one person wants to address many people at the same time who are dispersed over a large geographic area, broadcasting via radio or TV may be an appropriate means.
+Whenever there is a large number of people involved, groupware systems or news groups and billboards can be a solution.